 Coconut oil contains short and medium-chain triglycerides (MCT fatty acids) which are digested more easily and utilized differently by the body.
-Our bodies metabolise MCT fats in the liver, immediately converting them into energy (fuel for the brain and muscle function) rather than storing it as fat, as is the case with trans fats.
+Our bodies metabolise MCT fats in the liver, immediately converting them into energy (fuel for the brain and muscle function).
+This is instead of storing it as fat, as is the case with trans fats.

 Fatty acids in coconut oil contain antimicrobial properties, which have a soothing effect on bacteria, Candida, or parasites that cause poor digestion.

-In addition, coconut oil is very heat stable, meaning it has a higher smoking temperature than polyunsaturated or monounsaturated oils and will not produce the free radicals from heating the oil during cooking unlike many others.
-If you’re preparing recipes that require high temperatures, you should definitely consider coconut oil for this type of cooking.
+In addition, coconut oil is very heat-stable, meaning it has a higher smoking temperature than polyunsaturated or monounsaturated oils.
+As a result, it will not produce free radicals from heating the oil during cooking, unlike many others.
+If you’re preparing recipes that require high temperatures, definitely consider coconut oil for this type of cooking.

 And coconut oil is not just for your cooking – it’s a wonderfully hydrating treatment for your skin and hair too!